-Oral History and Women’s Activism in the U.S. South Project
+Oral History & Women’s Activism in the South

-In spring 2015 and 2017, SOHP’s director and history professor Dr. Rachel Seidman taught a course called “Oral History and Women’s Activism in the U.S. South,” an honors seminar designed to provide students with an overview of women’s activism in U.S. History, with a particular focus on the women’s movement in North Carolina and the South from the 1960s to the present.
+In spring 2015 and 2017, and fall 2017, SOHP’s director and history professor Dr. Rachel Seidman taught a course called “Oral History and Women’s Activism in the U.S. South,” an honors seminar designed to provide students with an overview of women’s activism in U.S. History.
+The class particularly focuses on the women’s movement in North Carolina and the South from the 1960s to the present.

-Students dedicated thirty hours of service to the Southern Oral History Program for UNC-required experiential education credit.
-The honors undergraduate students learned the ins and outs of the collection in order to build their final projects: twenty-minute podcasts based on research and oral histories with Southern women activists in the SOHP collection, and a reflection paper on the project.
+Students dedicate thirty hours of service to the Southern Oral History Program for UNC-required experiential education credit.
+The honors undergraduate students learn the ins and outs of the collection in order to build their final projects.

-Working alone or in groups, students tackled a variety of topics in the podcasts from women-only spaces to Triangle area women-owned small businesses, Ms. Magazine, surviving sexual assault and sexual education, women artists, and more.
-Often they approached the assignment with an ear to being entertaining and well as scholarly, and always engaging way.
-Below we offer a selection from both spring and fall semesters with exhibition notes.
+Students tackle a variety of topics from women-only spaces, Triangle area women-owned small businesses, women’s activism in Appalachia, Ms. Magazine, surviving sexual assault and sexual education, women artists, lesbian publishing, and more.
+Often they approach the assignment with an ear to being entertaining and well as scholarly, and always engaging.
+Below we offer a selection from all three semesters with exhibition notes.

 A history of the origins and impact of Ms. Magazine.
 Its preview in the New York Times and first cover featuring an iconic photo of Gerri Sontoro who was found dead after a failed self-induced abortion.
 Its vast readership and generation-spanning covering issues of popular feminism.